How Fintechs Can Scale Engineering Cheaply and Sustainably in 2026

 It lets you expand a financial platform one segment at a time rather than rewriting the entire codebase when a new customer asks for an edge case.
 It also protects you when new regulations appear.

-A focused workflow matters too.
+A focused workflow matters too, especially in optimizing development costs.

 Practical ways fintechs can reduce engineering costs without creating risk